alex-elia/clin/README.md

 # Clin

-**Local-first LinkedIn assistant** — open source software you run on your own machine to capture your network, prepare outreach drafts, and run **optional, paced automation** when you choose.
+**Local-first LinkedIn assistant** — open source software you run on your own machine to capture your network, clean you contacts base, prepare outreach drafts, and run **optional, paced automation** when you choose.

 Clin is a **community-owned tool**: inspect the code, fork it, and adapt it.
 Data stays on your disk by default.
 You control which features are on and how fast they run.